 AJ Research & Pharma has officially launched VSENSE intimate gel in the Philippine market, targeting a segment of feminine intimate products that has yet to be tapped.

-It’s high time women take control over their pleasure and satisfaction, and overcome Female Sexual Dysfunction (FSD).
+It’s high time women take control of their pleasure and satisfaction, and overcome Female Sexual Dysfunction (FSD).
 It is time to TURN LIFE ON!

 Connect with Urban Ponder!
-You will find a Facebook like button on this page.
-Scroll down if you’re on mobile or look to the right of the screen if you’re on PC/laptop.
 Awesome deals and informative articles await you.
 Don’t forget to share this! 🙂

 Author: Tahna de Veyra